Encore Boston Harbor: Transportation

 In 2014, casino also announced plans for a water taxi service to bring individual guests to anywhere in Boston Harbor, and a public boat dock for private boats.
-The harborwalk includes a stop for a ferry with $7 rides to and from Long Wharf, 6 New Street East Boston, and the World Trade Center in South Boston.
+This water taxi took the form of a ferry service with free rides to and from Long Wharf North in Downtown Boston, running Fridays through Saturdays year-round.
+The service formerly ran to the Seaport.
 The harborwalk and trails connect pedestrians with the neighboring Gateway Center Park, Wynn Resorts also agreed to subsidize the Orange Line that crosses over the river from nearby Somerville to Medford, paying for improvements at the nearby Sullivan Square station and Wellington station.
-Wynn operates free shuttles to the Wellington and Malden Center Orange Line stations, free neighborhood runners from Everett, Chelsea, Chinatown, Dorchester, Quincy and Lowell, and a $7 shuttle to and from Patriot Place in Foxboro, Massachusetts (the location of Gillette Stadium, home of the New England Patriots American football team).
+Wynn operates free shuttles to South Station in Downtown and weekend shuttles to the town of Quincy, south of Boston.
+The MBTA operates bus line 109 linking the bus stop Broadway @ Dexter Street in front of the resort to Orange Line Sullivan Square and to Harvard.

 Though in the opening weeks, parking was $22–$42 for 6–24 hours, parking was made free in October 2019.
 The garage includes free parking for bicycles, and bikes are allowed on the harborwalk.

 Wynn has proposed contributing funds for a new bicycle and pedestrian bridge across the Mystic River.
 The bridge would cross the Mystic River between the casino and Assembly station on the Orange Line in Somerville (which would require the addition of an east-facing entrance to the station) is under design with funding from the Massachusetts Gaming Commission.
 As of October 2019, negotiations are underway on access rights and construction funding, which might come from the casino, the gaming commission, the MBTA, or the cities of Everett or Somerville.